CasterCodes/ProjectManager/README.md

 # ProjectManager
 Project Manager App Using Javascript
 # Properties
-In this App a user is able to add a project name, project deteils, technologies to use, the date to start the project  and  due date.
+In this App a user is able to add;
+-a project name, project deteils
+-technologies to use
+-the date to start the project
+-due date.
 # Used
 Vanilla Javascript
 # Javascript